 Copy Machines are available in each area for staff school use only.
 Please notify office staff if the machine jams or is not functioning properly.

-COMPUTER TECHNOLOGY:
+COMPUTER TECHNOLOGY & ACCEPTABLE USE POLICY:

 You are required to abide by the Acceptable Use Policy.
+This policy was presented and acknowledged during your substitute teacher training.
 A copy is located in each office.

 CAFETERIA: